Transferring Universities Or Changing Courses? Here’s What You Need To Know

 • Is the location accommodating and suitable?

-• Does the course content appeal to you?
+• Does the course appeal to you?

 • If you’re homesick, is the university closer to home or where you’ll be more comfortable?